 The loan being requested from [Name of Lending Company] is planned on being used for the following needs:

-We are requesting [Name of Lending Company] for a loan of $xxx, that will be repaid over 13 months with 5% interest.
+We are requesting [Name of Lending Company] for a loan of $[X], which will be repaid over 13 months with 5% interest.

 According to our expected revenue, that will be $xxx per day from [Number] of operational days per month.
 This means the total revenue for a month will amount to $xxx.
 After taking out the costs of employees, $xxx per month, and $xxx for operational costs, we will be left with enough finances to pay off the loan under those terms.